 Sign up and we'll let you know when a new broker review is out.

 Web trading platform

 Vanguard has an average web trading platform.
-It offers two-step login and there is a clear fee report.
+It offers a two-step login and there is a clear fee report.
 The trading platform's structure is a bit confusing and some features are hard to find.
-Search functions could be better too and we missed customizability.
+Search functions could be better, too, and we missed customizability.